mvolkmann/swiftui-cloudkit-core-data/README.md

 1. Click the "Create" button.

 1. Create the file "Model.swift".
+   This uses NSPersistentCloudKitContainer to synchronized with iCloud.
+   TODO: Why isn't this working?

 1. Modify the ".swift" file that defines the class that inherits from "App".

 1. Modify "ContentView.swift".

 1. Select top item in Navigator.